 – Hon Mun: 22,000VND, swimming – 66,000VND

-Tu San Chasm – the deepest canyon in the plateau offers breathtaking scenery on Ma Pi Leng Pass.
+Tu San Chasm – the deepest canyon on the plateau offers breathtaking scenery on Ma Pi Leng Pass.
 Come to Ha Giang, it’s also about the indigenous culture of the ethnic group like H’mong.
-Local fair markets in Ha Giang such as Dong Van Fair Market, Meo Vac Market offer an insight into the local culture of the ethnic people here.
-Ha Giang is one-of-the kind adventure you’re seeking for.
+Local fair markets in Ha Giang such as Dong Van Fair Market, and Meo Vac Market offer an insight into the local culture of the ethnic people here.
+Ha Giang is the one-of-the-kind adventure you’re seeking for.

-Hoang Su Phi's terraced rice fields in Ha Giang are second to none other places in Vietnam.
-Lying just off Tay Con Linh mountain, the rice fields here are often embraced by the white clouds, becoming even more gorgeous in harvest season.
+Hoang Su Phi‘s terraced rice fields in Ha Giang are second to no other places in Vietnam.
+Lying just off Tay Con Linh mountain, the rice fields here are often embraced by the white clouds, becoming even more gorgeous in the harvest season.

-Mui Ne is a travel hub for kite-surfers because of the strong winds blowing almost all year round.
-Mui Ne beaches are incredible blue with very good conditions for beachside activities like swimming, surfing, diving, and especially kite-surfing.
+Mui Ne – Vietnam landscape is a travel hub for kite-surfers because of the strong winds blowing almost all year round.
+Mui Ne beaches are incredibly blue with very good conditions for beachside activities like swimming, surfing, diving, and especially kite-surfing.

-Not only beaches, Mui Ne has a popularity for its red and white sand dunes.
+Not only beaches, but Mui Ne also has a popularity for its red and white sand dunes.
 Together with the sun and winds at Mui Ne, these sand dunes make perfect places for taking photos.
-But if you are looking for something really different, come to Fairy Stream - a place that has physical features like those of an alien planet.
+But if you are looking for something really different, come to Fairy Stream – a place that has physical features as those of an alien planet.